Lavender/Tangerine Soap

 2 Molds (I used empty pint cardboard containers—like cream or EggBeaters)

-8 oz. water (place empty jar on scale and bring to zero before pouring in water)
+8 oz. water (place empty jar on scale and bring to zero before pouring in water) Measure 8 oz. water into glass jar.

 Again, put empty container on scale and bring back to zero before adding 3 oz. lye